giabui/Library/README.md

 * Display of each book on the screen
 * Easy opening and closing of the modal window
 * Random background color generation for each book
+* Book title and author search functionality within the library using a search bar

 ## Upcoming Features:

 * Ability for users to organize books by order of addition, alphabetical order, or read status
 * User authentication for saving library history or implementing backend functionality
-* Book search functionality within the library using a search bar

 ## Skills I learned: